-Brazier : This is the most simple and inexpensive type of grill with just a wire metal sheet and cooking pan with charcoal and the heat adjustment is done manually by either raising or lowering the cooking grid.
+Brazier : This is the most simple and inexpensive type of grill.
+It has a wire metal sheet and cooking pan with charcoal and the heat adjustment is done manually by either raising or lowering the cooking grid.
 This however does not have lid or venting system.

 Pellet grill : Pellet grill is the most complete type of grill as it can be used as a smoker, barbecue and grill.
 This type of grill is fueled by hardwood pellets comprising of saw dust and vegetable oil that is loaded into hopper and fed into the fire box.
 Pellet grill’s main advantage is its temperature versatility which is controlled by a thermostat.

-Kettle : This is the most commercially successful grill and considered a classic a American design, invented in 1951 by George Stephen.
-This has a lid cooking and charcoal grid and a venting system and legs.
+Kettle : This is the most commercially successful grill and considered as a classic American design, invented in 1951 by George Stephen.
+This has a lid cooking charcoal grid, venting system and legs.
 On some design there also wheels and ash catcher.
 The lower charcoal chamber is in shape of a kettle thus the name.

 Barrel : Barrel grill gained its name as a standard fifty five gallon barrel is cut in half of which the lower half contains the cooking and charcoal grid and the upper half forms the lid.
 Vents are cut into both upper and lower half of the barrel to control the airflow.
 This is the most primitive forms of grill and like the kettle grill is best suited for barbecues.

-Ceramic cooker : Shichirin the traditional Japanese grill was originally constructed of ceramic as it retains heat more effeciently than others hence its very apt for smoking, grilling and barbecue..
-For 3000 years ceamic cookers have been around however the more recent designs have been influenced by the mushikamado now more commonly referred to as kamado.
+Ceramic cooker : Shichirin the traditional Japanese grill was originally constructed of ceramic as it retains heat more efficiently than others hence its very apt for smoking, grilling and barbecue.
+For 3000 years ceramic cookers have been around however the more recent designs have been influenced by the mushikamado now more commonly referred to as kamado.

 Portable charcoal : As the name suggests this is the most portable type of charcoal grill usually in rectangular shape which fits in the trunk of car.
 This falls technically into brazier or kettle grill category.
 There are models with or without lids and venting system.